SBP-FDEC: Summation-by-Parts Finite Difference Exterior Calculus: Mimetic Scheme for the 2D Maxwell's Equations

-In Maxwell's equation we use operators from both complexes, so we have to choose in which spaces to look for $\textbf{E}$ and $B^z$.
-If we choose $\textbf{E} \in H(\text{div})$ and $B^z \in H^1$, we can solve Ampère's law and Gauss's law strongly, while we have to use Stokes' theorem to solve Faraday's law weakly, while for $\textbf{E} \in H(\text{curl})$ and $B^z \in L^2$, we can solve Faraday's law strongly, but need to solve Ampère's law and Gauss's law weakly.\\ Since the divergence involution for the magnetic field falls away in the 2D transverse electric case and we want to preserve Gauss' law for the electric field \eqref{eq:gauss_law}, we will choose $\textbf{E} \in H(\text{div})$ and $B^z \in H^1$, leading to the formulation:
+for all tangent vector fields $\textbf{v}$.
+We can also impose homogeneous boundary conditions on the primal complex for one part of the boundary and on the dual complex on the remaining part.
+We have to choose in which spaces to look for $\textbf{E}$ and $B^z$, since we have to choose which complex to discretize.
+If we choose $\textbf{E} \in H(\text{div})$ or $\textbf{E} \in H_0(\text{div})$ and $B^z \in H^1$ or $B^z \in H_0^1$, we can solve Ampère's law and Gauss's law strongly, while we have to use Stokes' theorem to solve Faraday's law weakly.
+Analogously, if we choose $\textbf{E} \in H(\text{curl})$ or $\textbf{E} \in H_0(\text{curl})$ and $B^z \in L^2$, we can solve Faraday's law strongly, but need to solve Ampère's law and Gauss's law weakly.\\ Since the divergence involution for the magnetic field falls away in the 2D transverse electric case and we want to preserve Gauss' law for the electric field \eqref{eq:gauss_law}, we will choose $\textbf{E} \in H(\text{div})$ and $B^z \in H^1$, leading to the formulation for the periodic case: